 In 1998, the Division of Mine Reclamation (DMR) began inventorying abandoned mined lands as part of a program to produce a report describing the "scope and magnitude" of abandoned mine issues in California.
 To support this effort, DMR began digitizing mining features from scanned USGS topographic quadrangles.
 Each of the 7.5-minute USGS topographic quadrangles was examined and all mining features were digitized and annotated with information derived from the map.
-Positional accuracy was dependent on the accuracy of the original source maps.
-Human digitization of the mining symbols has likely added slight deviations from the original source map, though no formal method has been undertaken to quantify this additional error.
 In 2001, DMR completed the digitizing process for all 7.5-minute topographic quadrangles covering the state.

 Geospatial data and an interactive map are currently located and maintained on the U.S. Geological Survey (USGS) Prospect and Mine Related Features dataset at https://mrdata.usgs.gov/usmin/map-us.html (zoom in for California features).
 Other information on abandoned mines or mining claims is potentially also available from the following sources.